actionml/harness/ur_queries.md

 }
 ```

-This gets all default tuning values from the UR Engine's config and uses only historical data for "John Doe" to return recommendations.
-This is the heart of personalized recommendations.
+This gets historical data for "John Doe" and uses this to return the best personalized recommendations.
 John has left a record of indicators by interacting with a site or app in a way that triggered Events.
-So depending on what was recorded we would expect maybe purchases, search terms, category-prefs to be in his history, which Harness records in realtime.
-So only a moment ago, if John searched, these terms might be used in making recommendations but all the query needs to specify is the user-id.
+So depending on what was recorded we would expect maybe purchases, search terms, category-prefs to be in John's history (Harness records this in realtime).
+So only a moment ago, if John searched, these terms might be used in making recommendations.

-## Simple Item-based Query
+## Item-based Query

 ```
 {